djg6565/basketball-shot-analysis/README.md

 jupyter notebook
 ```
 ## Usage
-To open the program again, activate tf_py39_env, change directory to iCAMP, and run it in Jupyter.
+To open the program again, activate py39_env, change directory to iCAMP, and run it in Jupyter.

-Upload a high-resolution clip to the folder named "UPLOAD VIDEO HERE."
-This clip must be a .mp4 file and be named "video.mp4".
-Ideally, it should be 30 fps, well-lit, and have been shot to the side of the person and slightly in front with the entire person in view.
-Please be sure only one person is in the shot.
-For development purposes, a sample "video.mp4" is already included.
+FOR NOW, ONLY FREE THROW SHOTS WITH THE CAMERA AT THE SIDE OF THE PERSON WORK.
+A sample video has already been provided in the folder named "UPLOAD VIDEO HERE."
+For demonstration purposes, only use this video, as the program seems to struggle with some other ones.

 Navigate to the "src" folder and open "OpenPose-OpenCV.ipynb".
-Change the kernel (in the top right corner) to "Python 3.9 (Tensorflow)," or whatever you named the kernel earlier.
+Change the kernel (in the top right corner) to "Python 3.9 Environment," or whatever you named the kernel earlier.
 Then, run all of the cells.

 On first use, expect a delay before the program initiates as Jupyter loads the environment.